There’s no denying that one of the most taboo topics on growing your Instagram is the follow/unfollow method.

 I personally have not purchased the guides (yet), however being a part of their 24,000 member Facebook Group has allowed me to see just what the method has done for other users.
 And trust me, the results are gobsmacking.

-Me being me, I just had to know what it could do for my Instagram.
+Me being me, I just had to know if it actually worked.

-But let’s look into the topic a little more before I go spilling my guts on what I really think.
+But let’s look into the topic a little more before I go spilling my guts on what I discovered when using the technique.

 What is involved in the follow/unfollow method?